Restrict your Azure AD app to a set of users in an Azure AD tenant

 Applications registered in an Azure Active Directory (Azure AD) tenant are, by default, available to all users of the tenant who authenticate successfully.

-Similarly, in case of a multi-tenant app, all users in the Azure AD tenant where this app is provisioned will be able to access this application once they successfully authenticate in their respective tenant.
+Similarly, in a multi-tenant application, all users in the Azure AD tenant where the application is provisioned can access the application once they successfully authenticate in their respective tenant.

 Supported app configurations

 The option to restrict an app to a specific set of users or security groups in a tenant works with the following types of applications: